 1967 Little Murders happen at Broadway's Broadhurst Theatre.
 Jules Feiffer's black comedy about apathetic responses to violence has a little run of seven performances.
 The cast includes Barbara Cook, Elliott Gould, Heywood Hale Broun, and Ruth White.

 1985 Big River opens on Broadway at the Eugene O'Neill Theatre.
-The Tony Award-winning musical by Roger Miller, based on the novel The Adventures of Huckleberry Finn by Mark Twain, runs 1,005 performances before closing Sep 20, 1987.
+The Tony Award-winning musical by Roger Miller, based on the novel The Adventures of Huckleberry Finn by Mark Twain, runs 1,005 performances.
 Daniel H. Jenkins stars as Huck Finn; joining him are Ron Richardson, John Goodman, Bob Gunton, Reathel Bean, and Rene Auberjonois.

 1991 Lucy Simon and Marsha Norman's musical adaptation of Frances Hodgson Burnett's classic 1911 novel The Secret Garden opens on Broadway at the St. James Theatre.
 Susan H. Schulman directs a cast that includes Mandy Patinkin, Rebecca Luker, and Daisy Eagan.
 11-year-old Eagan wins the Tony Award for Best Featured Actress in a Musical, making her the youngest female actor to win a Tony.